sous-chefs/apache2/README.md

 These are general settings used in recipes and templates.
 Default values are noted.

-- `node['apache']['version']` - Specifing 2.4 triggers apache 2.4 support.
-If the platform is known during our test to install 2.4 by default, it will be set to 2.4 for you.
-Otherwise it falls back to 2.2\.
-This value should be specified as a string.
 - `node['apache']['listen']` - Array of address:port combinations that httpd should listen on.
 Default is any address and port 80 (`["*:80"]`).
 - `node['apache']['contact']` - Value for ServerAdmin directive.
 Default "ops@example.com".
 - `node['apache']['timeout']` - Value for the Timeout directive.
 Default is 300.